thousandbrainsproject/tbp.monty/docs/future-work/framework-improvements/improve-terminology-including-directory-and-experiment-names.md

     - Specify low-level motor primitives.

 This would allow us to use the term "policies" for all of the above, as we naturally do anyways when discussing model-free and model-based policies.

+However, even the above suggestion isn't without its problems.
+For example, there are likely to be policies that must coordiante a mixture of Goal States and Target Poses ("Mixed" Policies?).
+This example emphasizes that many such terminology changes will benefit from the RFC process.

 ### "Models"
 The term model is highly overloaded in Monty - it can refer to Monty as a whole, as well as the models that a Learning Module in Monty learns.
 In addition, the primary directory where most of the key Monty code exists is `frameworks/models`, which could be interpreted in multiple ways.
 This is particularly confusing for someone coming across Monty for the first time.